genomicsclass/book/pages/interactions_and_contrasts.md

 #### Differences of differences when there is no intercept

-We can also make pair-wise comparisons of the push vs. pull difference.
+We can also make pair-wise comparisons of the estimated push vs. pull difference across leg pair.
 For example, if we want to compare the push vs. pull difference in leg pair L3 vs. leg pair L2:

 $$ (\mbox{L3push} - \mbox{L3pull}) - (\mbox{L2push} - \mbox{L2pull}) $$